espressomd/espresso/doc/sphinx/firststeps.rst

 Python
 ~~~~~~

-is implemented as a Python module.
+|es| is implemented as a Python module.
 This means that you need to write a
 python script for any task you want to perform with .
 In this chapter,
 the basic structure of the interface will be explained.
 For a practical
 introduction, see the tutorials, which are also part of the